jorgebastida/gordon/docs/_build/html/_sources/lambdas.txt

 .. image:: _static/structure/lambdas.png

-Before we continue there is a bit of terminology we need to make clear:
+Before we continue, there is a bit of terminology we need to make clear:

 =====================  ================================================================================================
 Term                   Description